smallwat3r/rpi-gardener/rpi/README.md

 ### DHT22 Polling Service (`dht/`)

-Reads temperature and humidity from the DHT22 sensor every 2 seconds.
-Publishes readings to the event bus.
+Reads temperature and humidity from the DHT22 sensor every 2 seconds and publishes every reading to the event bus.
+Only every 5th reading is stored, batched into one database commit per minute, to limit SD card wear (`PollingSettings.persist_every` and `flush_interval_sec`).

     make polling